Introduction

 Examples of an approved identification document include a current and valid:

-- Australian passport (either current or expired less than two years ago) or a passport or similar document with your photo and signature, issued by another country or by the United Nations (with an English language interpretation if not in English).
+• passport or similar document with your photo and signature, issued by a country other than Australia or by the United Nations (with an English language translation if not in English).

 For identity documents with a photo:

-Check with the authorised witness if your identification document is acceptable before you visit them.
+When you book an appointment with the authorised witness, ask if your identification document is acceptable (before you visit them).

 How to prepare